On the Security of Semi Device Independent QKD protocols: Assumptions and attacks

+In turns out that it is optimal for Eve to send the state $\rho_{a_0,a_1,e,E=i}=M_{e}^{E=i}$ to Bob, with probability $P(E=i|a_0,a_1,e)$ as it represents her best knowledge about Alice's input.
+In fact, it is the most general strategy.
+Since we assume that the eavesdropper has full control over Bob's measurements, any unitary transformation of the state can be replaced by a corresponding transformation of the measurement bases.

-According to assumption 4 Eve, for given $\eta$ can design in advance all the states $\rho_{a_0,a_1}$ and all measurements $M_{e,b}^B$ and $M_{e}^E$.
+According to assumption 4 Eve, for an observed value of the average detection efficiency of Bob's detectors $\eta_{avg}$ can design in advance all the states $\rho_{a_0,a_1,e}$ and all measurements $M_{e,E,b}^B$ and $M_{e}^E$.
 However, in any given round of communication she is not aware of values of $a_1$, $a_2$ and $b$ having just $e$ chosen by her.